Boggaram, Vijay, Ph.D.

 - Lung gene regulation in acute influenza A viral infection.

-The human lung contains approximately 300 million alveoli that facilitate gas exchange between inhaled air and blood to maintain respiration.
-Because of the critical roles that the alveoli perform, it is essential to maintain the integrity of the alveoli during respiration.
-Any perturbations that weaken the stability of the alveoli can lead to lung collapse resulting in respiratory distress and possible death.
-The stability of the alveoli during the respiratory cycle is maintained by surfactant, a lipid-protein complex produced and secreted by the alveolar type II and Clara (bronchiolar) epithelial cells.
-Surfactant stabilizes the alveoli by counteracting contractile forces on the alveolar surface to reduce surface tension during respiration.
-Additionally surfactant plays important roles in the control of host defense and inflammation in the lung.
-Reduced levels and abnormalities of surfactant contribute to the development of lung injury in newborn and acute respiratory distress syndromes and in pulmonary infections caused by bacteria and virus.
-Thyroid transcription factor-1 (TTF-1), a transcription factor required for lung development controls surfactant protein expression.
-Because of the important roles that TTF-1 plays in the lung, abnormal levels of TTF-1 probably contribute to the pathogenesis of lung diseases.
+The human lung has about 300 million alveoli that facilitate gas exchange between inhaled air and blood to maintain respiration.
+Because of the critical functions the alveoli perform, it is essential to maintain the integrity of the alveoli.
+Perturbations that injure and weaken alveoli can lead to lung collapse resulting in respiratory distress and possible death.
+The stability of the alveoli is maintained by surfactant, a lipid-protein complex produced and secreted by the alveolar type II and Clara (bronchiolar) epithelial cells.
+Surfactant stabilizes alveoli by reducing surface tension in the lung.
+Additionally surfactant plays important roles in the control of host defense and inflammation to protect lung from damage.
+Reduced levels and activity of surfactant contribute to the development of lung injury in newborn and acute respiratory distress syndromes (RDS), bacterial and viral lung infections, and occupational lung diseases.
+Thyroid transcription factor-1 (TTF-1), a transcription factor essential for lung development, controls surfactant protein expression.
+Because of the important roles that TTF-1 plays in the lung, abnormal levels of TTF-1 probably contribute to the development of lung diseases.
 Interleukin-8 (IL-8) is a chemokine that is a potent chemoattractant for neutrophils, T cells and other immune cells.
 IL-8 levels are directly correlated with neutrophil content and severity of lung injury in inflammatory lung diseases.
-A number of factors including tumor necrosis factor-alpha (TNF-alpha), nitric oxide (NO), bioactive lipids and others have been implicated as causative agents for the aberrant expression of surfactant protein, TTF-1 and IL-8 genes in lung diseases.
-A better understanding of cellular pathways and mechanisms mediating aberrant expression of surfactant protein, TTF-1 and IL-8 genes may be useful in the development of novel drugs and treatments for lung diseases.
+A number of agents such as tumor necrosis factor-alpha (TNF-alpha), bioactive lipids, and reactive nitric and oxygen species serve as causative agents for altered production of surfactant protein, TTF-1 and IL-8 in lung diseases.
+A better understanding of cellular pathways and mechanisms mediating aberrant production of surfactant protein, TTF-1 and IL-8 is important for the development of novel drugs and treatments for lung diseases.

 Transcriptional and posttranscriptional (mRNA stability) mechanisms serve as key regulatory steps in the control of gene expression.
-Our research is aimed at understanding transcriptional and posttranscriptional mechanisms controlling surfactant protein, TTF-1 and IL-8 gene expression in normal and injured lung.
-Primary lung cells, lung cell lines and animal models of lung injury are being used to understand surfactant protein, TTF-1 and IL-8 gene regulation.
+Cell signaling pathways control gene expression to maintain tissue homeostasis.
+Our research is aimed at understanding cellular pathways and gene regulatory mechanisms controlling surfactant protein, TTF-1 and IL-8 levels in normal and injured lung.
+We use primary lung cells, lung cell lines and animal models of lung injury to understand mechanisms mediating altered productions of surfactant protein, TTF-1 and IL-8 and development of lung disease.